Waxolunist/circlescms/resources/content/blog/javascript-syntaxhighlighter.md

 **Prettify** didn't work at all for me.
 I don't know what the issue has been but because I didn't wanted to waste to much time, I didn't dig into.

-**Highlight.js** is pretty much straightforward and easy to integrate, but I does always try to detect automatically the language which does sometimes fail.
+**Highlight.js** is pretty much straightforward and easy to Finally I found a working one: [Prism](http://prismjs.com) integrate, but I does always try to detect automatically the language which does sometimes fail.
 So if I marked the code snippet as javascript like so:

 ```markup
 <pre>